GenomicsForAotearoaNewZealand/genomics-tools/tools/README.md

 `test.sh` | A test script that runs automated tests to validate the tool works as expected `VERSION` | The version of the **tool**.
 The Docker will generate automatically its own version number.

+The easiest way to include these files is to copy those from the template tool folder.
+Then modify them as required for your new tool.

 ### Dockerfile